wingkwong/leetcode-the-hard-way/solutions/2600-2699/2644-find-the-maximum-divisibility-score-easy.md

                 // `d` will be the possible answer ans = d;
             } else if (cnt == mx_cnt) {
-                // however, it the counter is same as the current max
+                // however, if the counter is same as the current max
                 // then we need to take the min one ans = min(ans, d);
             }